Intensive Program Advising

 - special programs offered at the ELP

 - any other questions about studying at the ELP

 University Connection Advising

-Spring 2021: University admissions workshops and one-on-one advising appointments will take place through Zoom.
+University admissions workshops and one-on-one advising appointments may take place in-person or through Zoom.

 If you plan to apply to a university degree program in the U.S., you should meet with a University Connection advisor.
 UniConn advisors assist students with: